creepinson/hun-bot/README.md

 # Hun Bot, your favourite discord hun bot!
-She has been programmed to be as ignorant and blunt about health and what is socially acceptable to say!
+She has been programmed to be ignorant and blunt about health and what is socially acceptable to say!
 Just like a real MLM bull shit perpetuating facebook mom.

 # Features
 ## Sparklize!